elcicd/el-CICD-docs/foundations.md

 The purpose of the Artifact Repository is to store artifacts produced by a CI process.
 Modern builds generally result in two different types of artifacts, either libraries for reuse or in images meant to be deployed into an environment.

 How these artifacts are hosted depends on how they are meant to be consumed.
-For example, a Java jar file meant to only be used as a dependency for another microservice might be stored within a Maven repository, RPM’s used intended to be installed into a Docker image in an RPM repository, and a Docker image to be deployed or used as a base image in a Docker repository.
+For example, a Java jar file meant to only be used as a dependency for another microservice might be stored within a Maven repository, RPM’s intended to be installed into a Docker image in an RPM repository, and a Docker image to be deployed or used as a base image in a Docker repository.
 Modern artifact repositories generally support many types of standards depending on the need.

 For the purposes of the this document, _Image Repository_ can be read as a synonym to the Artifact Repository.

-[**NOTE**: el-CICD is a system tightly integrated with OKD, and it's focus is on building images and deploying them into pods on OKD.
-It does not directly support managing library builds.]

 ### Automation Server

-The Automation Server is the heart of a CICD system, and its job is to run any and all CICD scripts, or [_pipelines_](#pipeline), which should fully implement the CICD process from the time source code is delivered through deployment to Prod.
+The Automation Server is the heart of a CICD system, and its job is to run any and all CICD scripts, or [_pipelines_](#pipeline), a number of which should fully implement the CICD process from the time source code is delivered through deployment to Prod.

-### Pipeline
+#### Pipeline

 A script run on an Automation Server to build and/or deploy Project artifacts.
 In OKD, pipelines are defined using OKD's [BuildConfigs](https://docs.okd.io/latest/builds/understanding-buildconfigs.html).